Pulmonoscorpius: Appendages

-Like other scorpions, Pulmonoscorpius had four pairs of walking legs as well as larger pincer-like pedipalps and smaller pincer-like chelicerae (mouthparts).
+Like other scorpions, Pulmonoscorpius has four pairs of walking legs as well as larger pincer-like pedipalps and smaller pincer-like chelicerae (mouthparts).
 One characteristic trait of Pulmonoscorpius is the presence of a long spur on each of the apophyses (an extension of the coxa).

 The chelicerae and legs were noted be to be similar to those of extant scorpions, except that the coxa and femur (first and third segments) in legs 3 and 4 are less elongated, and the tibia (fifth segment) of these legs are elongated to about the same length as their femur.
 In the pedipalps, the femur and patella (fourth segment) are lined with carinae.
 Setae (hairs) are sparse and clustered, particularly in larger individuals.
 Setae density is highest on the large (fixed) finger of the pedipalps.
 One juvenile specimen has 30% more setae on its fixed finger than any other Pulmonoscorpius kirktonensis specimen.
 This specimen may belong to a separate species (Pulmonoscorpius sp.
 B).

-Aside from the type species, two other specimens were noted to possibly be distinct, one with "juvenile pedipalp fingers with 30% more setal follicles" than P. kirktonensis and one "lacking tuberculateventral carinae on vesicle of telson."
+Aside from the type species, two other specimens were noted to possibly be distinct: one having juvenile pedipalp fingers with 30% more setal follicles than P. kirktonensis, and one lacking tuberculateventral carinae on the vesicle of its telson.